Virginia Zoological Park

 In fact, there were kids everywhere!
 Kids in strollers, kids with parents, kids in groups.
 The Zoo teems with kids.

 A look at the zoo map found that it's arranged in a big circle.
 It was very easy to wander around the loop without missing anything.

 I quickly realized that the mid-afternoon on a hot summer day is not the time to go to the zoo.
 Most of the animals were napping in the shade.

 The zebras put on a show by rolling around in the dust.
 They're kept in the same containment area as the white rhinos, but the rhinos weren't doing much in the heat.

 There was no sign of the lions (probably sleeping in their den) and the elephants were standing in their building.
 The tigers were outside, but just snoozing in the shade.

 The zoo is well landscaped with wide paths and a variety of beautiful theme gardens.
 There's a fast-food restaurant serving the usual hamburgers and stuff, but I didn't try the food.

 The Norfolk zoo isn't huge, but it's a fun way to spend a couple hours.
 I enjoyed my visit and the millions of kids in attendance seemed to have fun too.
 Go early in the day (be there when it opens at 10 am) and pick a cool day if possible.

-The Virginia Zoo is located at 3500 Granby Street, next to Lafayette Park, in Norfolk, Virginia.
+The Virginia Zoological Park is located at 3500 Granby Street, next to Lafayette Park, in Norfolk.
 It's easy to get there from the downtown waterfront: take St Pauls Blvd (across from the Sheraton Waterside Hotel) north.
 St Pauls becomes Monticello Avenue.
 Monticello ends at Granby Street.
 Turn left onto Granby.
 The Virginia Zoo entrance is one block on the right.